-Irena Sendler even managed to survive torture and a death sentence.
+Irena Sendler even managed to survive torture by the Gestapo and a death sentence.

-At the onset of World War II, the Germans outlawed helping Jews and in Poland it was punishable by death.
+At the onset of World War II, the Germans outlawed helping Jews, making it punishable by death in Poland.
 And not only the death of the one offering assistance, but the death of their entire family.

 Despite the imminent danger, one woman risked everything and ended up saving the lives of over 2,000 Jewish children.

 Known as the “female Oskar Schindler,” Irena Sendler first began her crusade prior to the war while working for the Social Welfare Department in Poland.
 Along with a group of co-workers that she organized, Sendler created falsified papers for Jewish families.
 Over four years she fabricated 3,000 documents, even after the death penalty was introduced in 1941.

 In 1943, Sendler joined the Zegota, an underground organization devoted to helping Jewish people escape the Holocaust.
 Under the fake name Jolanta, she was elected to head the Jewish children’s section.